COG-UK/phylo-reports/UK_full_report/adm1_reports/Northern_Ireland/Northern_Ireland.md

+# Lineages report for Northern Ireland

-This report gives summaries of lineages sampled in Northern_Ireland for week 2020-05-29.
+This report gives summaries of lineages sampled in Northern Ireland for week 2020-06-05.
 There are time lags due to batching, curation and analysis, the most recently sampled sequence is 2020-04-22.
 The analysis (eg time since last sample) is therefore undertaken from this date.
 <br/>
-274 sequences from Northern_Ireland have been included in this analysis.
+281 sequences from Northern_Ireland have been included in this analysis.
-126 lineages have been recorded, 101 of which only contain one sequence.
+124 lineages have been recorded, 99 of which only contain one sequence.

 A few notes: the size of a lineage may be due to a low amount of transmission of this lineage, but it is likely also that it just hasn't been sampled as frequently, especially for newer lineages.